tianmei1/REST_API_OTR/README.md

 5.comandline app will do the post automatically to the REST API server.

+6.you can exit commandline app by enter ctrl+c.

+7.You can try open another new terminal to run commandline app and post records at the same time.

-6.You can use postman to test the get request for REST API. (google search: "postman google appstore").
+8.You can use 'postman' to test the get request for REST API. (google search: "postman google appstore").

+● GET /records/gender - returns all records in json format, sorted by gender ● GET /records/birthdate - returns all records in json format, sorted by birth date ● GET /records/name - returns all records in json format, sorted by name